Thalassery Chicken Biryani ( with Marinated Chicken )

 3. Pour the rose water over the top of the rice.
 Add some more fried onion and coriander leaves.

 4. Mix some water into the flour to make the dough to seal the pot.
 (See tip in Notes).
 Roll this into a thick rope shape.
 Attach firmly around the inner edges of the Lid to the biryani pot.
 Invert and press firmly onto the pot.
-Make sure there are no gaps where dough does not seal the thin gap between the pot and lid.
+Make sure there are no gaps where the dough does not seal the thin gap between the pot and lid.

 5. Place the pot over an old flat-thick pan/ tawa on a high flame to preheat for 10 minutes.
 Now place the 'dum Pot' over the preheated tawa.
 Lower the heat to low and cook on this indirect heat for 15-20 minutes.
 Be cautious here, reducing the time according to your burner heat.
 Alternatively- place in a preheated oven (200 c) and bake for 30 minutes.